Home

 The Birstall News was set up by Fearnsides just two years after the Batley News, in 1881.
 It maintained a separate existence until 2008.
 There are still two editions of the amalgamated title, though: the Batley News and the Birstall News.
 They share the same website.

 The News is published by the Yorkshire Weekly Newspapers Group, part of the West Yorkshire region of the nationwide group of regional newspaper publishers, Johnston Press.
-The editorial offices are in Batley.

 It comes out on Wednesdays.